classcentral/team-timezone/README.md

 teamTimezone("timezone", people);
 ```

-### Basic example w/ customize styles
+### Basic example w/ custom styles
-If you want to override some or all style declarations without worrying about CSS, you can pass a `style` object as the third parameter.
+If you want to override some or all style declarations without worrying about CSS files, you can pass a `style` object as the third parameter.
 You can use this empty [style object ](src/example.style.js) as a starting point.
+The style object is nothing more than properties with CSS declarations using template literals.
+These add scoped classes to the markup and then the CSS is appended to the `<head>` of the document in a `<style>` element.

-For reference, you can view the default styles that arre applied [here](src/teamzone.style.js).
-These default styles will remain unless overridden specificially in your `style` object.
+For reference, you can view the default styles that are applied [here](src/teamzone.style.js).
+These default styles will remain unless overridden specifically in your style object.

 ```javascript
 import teamTimezone from "@classcentral/team-timezone";